stylish-groupb-project/Stylish-Pro/week-1 (by 23rd Oct.)/part-2/README.md

 Refer to [Stylish UI](https://www.figma.com/file/sKhc4A0Gi427u1I5leT5ug/STYLiSH) and [API-Doc](../README.md), build this API for front-end.

 ## Advanced Optional

 ### Cache

 Cache mechanism is very suitable for rarely updating data.
 For example, our Detail API usually response the same data to the front-end (except for the variants).
 If we store data in the web server memory, we can get it directly rather than database.
+For the sake of convenience and consistency in our discussion, please consider using **Redis** as the cache server.
 Follow the logics below to build a cache mechanism:

 1. Every time we need detail data, check cache first.
 2. If data existed in the cache, get it.
 3. If there is no data in the cache, get it from database and store in the cache.
 4. If data is updated from database, clear cache.

 ## 💡 Recap

 1. What is SQL injection?
 How do we prevent from it?
 2. What is connection pool?
 Why is recommended to use it?
 3. What should we notice when accecpting uploaded file?